 The use of the past in Italian Renaissance culture

 The Italian Renaissance (c.
 1350-1550) is a key period in European cultural history.
 Italian Renaissance writers and artists were instrumental in modelling our view of the individual, of nature and the surrounding world, and by reviving a number of the literary and artistic idioms of classical Antiquity they effectively decided the development of European art and literature for centuries afterwards.

 This international 2-week summer school will show how Italian Renaissance Humanism produced a broad spectrum of new political, philosophical and scientific ideas, and artistic developments, which became key elements in the formation of modern Europe.
 It will take advantage of its setting in Rome to explore the relevant sights of Antique and Renaissance Rome.
 Teaching will be conducted by a team of experts in Renaissance Humanism, literature, philosophy, language and art.

 Application deadline: 15 March 2016.
-Text–Memory–Monument is part of AU Summer University.
+Text–Memory–Monument has been developed together with the Nordic Network for Renaissance Studies and is part of AU Summer University.
 Please find information about application here and the online application form here.